Arts / L&C Artists / Split Rock Studios

 Floyd's grave

-Dakota City, NE The expedition sets out with an ample supply of tobacco and flour obtained from trader James Aird.
+On a wet morning, the expedition sets out with ample tobacco and flour obtained from trader James Aird.
 They stop to visit Sgt.
-Floyd’s grave and camp early to dry out items.
+Floyd’s grave and camp early to dry out near present Dakota City, Nebraska.

 September 21, 1806